A comparison of variational upwinding schemes for geophysical fluids, and their application to potential enstrophy conserving discretisations: Mixed finite element discretisation the rotating shallow water equations

 \subsection{Exact time integration of potential enstrophy}

-In this section temporal formulations of the potential vorticity are described by which the potential enstrophy is integrated exactly between the time levels.
+In this section new temporal formulations of the potential vorticity are introduced by which the potential enstrophy is integrated exactly across the time levels.
 Doing so leads to enhanced stability, such that we are able to run our simulations of two dimensional turbulence at low Mach number without stabilisation.

 Since we do not explicitly solve the advection equation for the potential vorticity \eqref{eq::pv_adv}, there is no enforcement of continuity of $q_h$ between time levels.
 Rather this is diagnosed from \eqref{eq::pv_disc}.
 Integrating both sides of \eqref{eq::pv_disc} with respect to $q_h$ gives